Session 2.1: Get Claude on your laptop, plan for the office

 Step 2.5: Set up your working directory

-Make a single home for your Claude Code work now, before you hand Claude this guide.
-Doing this up front means every future session opens in the right folder, and the CLAUDE.md you’ll write later gets picked up automatically.
+Make a single home for this work now, before you hand your assistant this guide.
+Doing this up front means every future session opens in the right folder, and the instructions file you’ll write later gets picked up automatically.

 mkdir -p ~/ai-training